ivanwalsh/techdocs/blog/truth-tables-technical-documentation.md

 ## How to Manage Complex Truth Tables

-When you have multiple inputs, the size of the table can become unwieldly.
+When you have multiple inputs, the size of the table can become unwieldy.
 Here's how to address this.

 Imagine access to a premium dashboard depends on three conditions:
 - A = Active subscription